Retirement community: Continuing care retirement communities

 One risk of entering a CCRC is that most will refund only a portion or none of the entrance fee if a resident chooses to leave the community.
 The same refund policies exist when a resident passes away.
 Persons considering moving into a CCRC may wish to research existing CCRCs before committing to one.

-According to a literature review, CCRCs have been found to be generally described by the elderly as friendly places with widespread helping behaviour where new friends are made.
+According to a literature review, CCRCs have been found to be generally described by the elderly as friendly places where new friends are made.
 However, previous research has also highlighted the difficulty of socially integrating the frail and very old.

-Elder/Senior cohousing
+Elder/senior cohousing

 Elder cohousing, also known as senior cohousing, is a living arrangement in which multiple individually owned housing units are oriented around a common open area and a common house.
 Residents actively cooperate to live in a neighborhood characterized by socialization and mutual support.
 The idea for elder cohousing originated in Denmark, where intergenerational cohousing was successfully implemented; intergenerational housing communities are planned, owned, and managed by the residents, who all share in many daily activities together.
 This idea spun off the idea of an age-specific cohousing model for active elders, in which community designs permit easy access for all levels of physical ability.
 There may also be options to include studio residencies in the common house to provide living quarters for home health aids, whose services may be shared by several residents.

 To be considered a "cohousing community" the following six defining characteristics must be present: